How do you develop a recruitment and retention strategy that meets both the short and long-term needs of the business?

 4. Use insights and data to influence decision-making

 What have employees fed back previously, and how can you act on this?
 Are there certain trends?
-Use data to understand patterns and behaviours.
+Use data to understand patterns and behaviors.
 For example, is your churn rate higher at certain times of the year?

 Bring important stakeholders with you on a journey: ask them, before you create your strategy, what’s important to them, and be sure to include teams such as IT and Finance.